Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Observations and Explanations

-Although it is hard to assign the real posterior distribution for each training sample, the group classification scenes could provide some prior information between categories.
+While precise posterior distribution assignment per training sample remains challenging, group classification scenarios offer valuable inter-category priors.
 CIFAR-100 contains 100 categories, which contain 20 superclasses and 5 classes for each superclass~\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}}.
 For example, the superclass ``{\it flowers}" contains five fine-grained classes including ``{\it orchids}", ``{\it poppies}", ``{\it roses}", ``{\it sunflowers}" and ``{\it tulips}".
 One hypothesis is that categories in the same superclass are more similar to each other.
-We train different teachers on CIFAR-100 and find that the hypothesis holds true for most superclasses.
-Fig.~\ref{fig:cifar100-group} shows the averaged posterior distribution on three superclasses, i.e., ``{\it flowers}", ``{\it small mammals}", and ``{\it trees}".
+We train different teachers (ranges from ResNet14 to ResNeXt29-64-4d) on CIFAR-100 and find that the hypothesis holds true for most superclasses.
+Fig.~\ref{fig:cifar100-group} presents averaged posterior distribution on three superclasses: ``{\it flowers}", ``{\it small mammals}", and ``{\it trees}".
 For each superclass, we select its first fine-grained class as the target label, i.e., ``{\it orchids}", ``{\it hamster}", and ``{\it maple}".
 For each target label, we obtain its corresponding training samples, i.e., 500 samples for each.
-We calculate the averaged probabilities via $\mathbb{E}_{\mathbf{x},y=c}[\mathbf{p}^t(\mathbf{x};\tau)]$ for $c$ being one of the three target classes.
-We set $\tau$ as $4.0$.
-The teacher network ranges from ResNet14 to ResNeXt29-64-4d.
+We calculate the averaged probabilities via $\mathbb{E}_{\mathbf{x},y=c}[\mathbf{p}^t(\mathbf{x};\tau)]$ ($\tau$=4.0) for $c$ being one of the three target classes.
 The circle size and color map represent the probability value.
-Obviously, for a specific fine-grained class, the predicted probability values for the classes in the same group are larger than other classes.
-Additionally, the relative probability values for the classes in the same group are basically consistent among the investigated networks.
+Key observations: (1) Target classes exhibit stronger affinity to intra-superclass members across all networks; (2) Relative intra-group probabilities maintain cross-architectural consistency.
 For example, different teacher networks agree that fine-grained classes ``{\it oak}" and ``{\it willow}" are more relevant to the target category ``{\it maple}", while ``{\it palm}" is less relevant.
-Although teachers are consistent in the relative class affinities, the variance of the probability values becomes smaller as the teacher capacity increases.
+(3) Probability variance decreases with increasing model capacity, evident from diminishing circle size differences in deeper networks.
 For example, the difference in circle sizes in the last row is much smaller than that in the first row, which behaves similarly in each subfigure.

 Then we provide some rules that define the similarity between classes.
 For example, the rule ``$c_1$: $c_2$, $c_3$, $c_4$, $c_5$" represents that a sample in class $c_1$ is predicted with the following rank: $\mathbf{p}_{c_1} > \mathbf{p}_{c_2} > \mathbf{p}_{c_3} > \mathbf{p}_{c_4} > \mathbf{p}_{c_5}$.
 If a network gives the rank as ``$c_1$, $c_3$, $c_2$, $c_4$, $c_5$", then the Kendall's $\tau$ between the prediction and the rule is 0.8.
 To measure the absolute difference in the predictions of non-ground-truth classes, we also calculate the standard deviation of the probabilities, i.e., $\sigma\left(\left[\mathbf{p}_{c_2}, \mathbf{p}_{c_3}, \mathbf{p}_{c_4}, \mathbf{p}_{c_5} \right]\right)$.
 The following lists the rules defined in CIFAR-100: \begin{itemize} \item \textbf{C.1}: {\it hamster: mouse, rabbit, squirrel, shrew} \item \textbf{C.2}: {\it orchids: tulips, roses, poppies, sunflowers} \item \textbf{C.3}: {\it maple: oak, willow, pine, palm} \item \textbf{C.4}: {\it dolphin: whale, seal, otter, mammals beaver} \item \textbf{C.5}: {\it apples: sweet peppers, oranges, pears, mushrooms} \end{itemize}